 The fourth compression command, cpio, has fallen out of favor in recent years, probably because its format is non-standard.
-For example, to create an archive with cpio, you have to pipe ls through it and specify the output to a specific file with ls | cpio -o > < output-file.cpio > .

-That said, cpio has even more options than tar, including such powerful alternatives as the ability to archive an entire bruce@nanday:~\$ file ./visits.odt ./visits.odt: OpenDocument Text magazine@MacBuntu:~\$ find ./test[12].png ./test1.png ./test2.png magazine@MacBuntu:~\$ | directory tree and create archives in multiple formats (of which TAR is the only one that is widely used), as well as numerous options to view and edit alreadyarchived files.
+For instance, to create an archive with cpio, you have to pipe ls through it and specify the output to a specific file with ls | cpio -o > < outputfile.cpio > .
+That said, cpio has even more options than tar, including such powerful alternatives as the ability to archive an entire directory tree and create archives in multiple formats (of which TAR is the only one that is widely used), as well as numerous options to view and edit already-archived files.
 But unless you are a system administrator or an old Unix hand, chances are you will rarely see cpio used.